 - During the project he number of sites with some suitable Small Blue habitat nearly tripled and the number of flowering Kidney Vetch plants (on which the butterfly lays its eggs) increased by around 75%.

 - The Small Blue responded quickly to habitat improvements, colonising restored habitat on occupied sites, and colonising five unoccupied sites, a 167% increase in the number of populations.

-- Two colonisations occurred in the same year as management was undertaken and two occurred where the nearest occupied site was 2-3 km distant.
+- Two colonisations occurred in the same year as management was undertaken and two occurred where the nearest occupied site was a 2-3 km distance.